Gera1313/redux-store/README.md

 ## My Project

-The challenge this week is to refactor an e-commerce platform from so that it uses [Redux](https://redux.js.org/).
+I am to refactor an e-commerce platform so that it uses [Redux](https://redux.js.org/).

 ## User Story